OwlCyberDefense/clip/README.md

 ##### How to do a release of CLIP
 There is a make target for doing a release.
 First, set the `CLIP_RELEASE` variable to the title of your tag.
 Then run `make release`.
 The repo will be tagged and pushed to origin.

+## Known Issues

+##### VirtualBox
+There is a known issue when creating a Virtual Machine of CLIP using VirtualBox and a hard disk size less than 20 gigabytes.
+Please use a HDD size that is at least 20 GB when using CLIP on VirtualBox.